Kinto/kinto-http.py/README.rst

     Groups are attached to a bucket (and not to a collection).
 As such they can be shared accross different collections of the same bucket.

-Groups can be manipulated like python sets.
+Groups can be manipulated like python lists.

 .. code-block:: python